PetrGlad/emmate/README.md

 ## TODO

-- [ ] (bug) Events are not displayed when stave zoomed-in too close.
+- [ ] (improvement) Audition hovered lanes, and notes.
+Should be optional, turned off by default.
+Hold Alt, maybe?
 - [ ] (workflow) Multi-track UI (for snippets, flight recorder, and copy/paste buffer).
 Can show only one at a time, though.
 Use tabs?
 Alternatively, several emmate windows may cooperate, each showing one stave at a time.
   This will probably require support for opening all related scores at once, as a project, or at least have "recent scores" menu.